-The Government are in the process of legislating for longer time limits (up to 12 years) to apply where the unpaid tax as a result of an offshore matter or offshore transfer, irrespective of whether or not there was careless behaviour.
+Longer time limits (up to 12 years) apply where the unpaid tax is a result of an offshore matter or offshore transfer, irrespective of whether or not there was careless behaviour.
 LITRG have campaigned against this and our concerns have been backed by the House of Lords.
 Please see our response to the Government’s consultation for more information.

-What if HMRC check my tax credits claim?
+What do I do if HMRC check my tax credits claim?